Genusbiz/docs/developers/overview/architecture.md

 Genus App Services may be placed on-premises at your business' location, at a third party hosting service provider, in Microsoft Azure or any other cloud provider.

-For more information, see our white paper [Genus App Platform - A Technology Overview](https://www.genus.no/?PageKey=cf6b2fa4-4846-4b24-be1b-69999935bf1f).
+For more information, see our white paper [Genus Apps - A Technology Overview](https://www.genus.no/?PageKey=cf6b2fa4-4846-4b24-be1b-69999935bf1f).